matrix-org/matrix-viewer/docs/faq.md

 [archive.matrix.org](https://archive.matrix.org/) that everyone can use but feel free to also run your own instance (setup instructions in the [readme](../README.md)).

-## How do I provide via servers to join from?

-Just add `?via=foo.bar` to the end of the URL.

-Most of the time, you don't need to worry about this though.
-And you can always just use room aliases (`#matrix:matrix.org`) which are routable on their own.

 ## How is this different from [`view.matrix.org`(https://view.matrix.org/)?

 https://view.matrix.org/ (https://github.com/matrix-org/matrix-static) already existed